Lauren Goodger: Other projects

-In August 2014, Goodger participated in the fourteenth series of Celebrity Big Brother.
-She entered the house on Day 1, and has since been linked with Geordie Shore star Ricci Guarnaccio.
+In January 2013, Goodger took part in the eighth series of the ITV skating competition Dancing on Ice.
+She was partnered with Michael Zenezini and the pair were the second couple to eliminated from the competition, after losing the skate-off to Anthea Turner and Andy Buchanan.
+In February 2013, Goodger released her debut autobiography Secrets of an Essex Girl.
+In August 2014, Goodger entered the Celebrity Big Brother house to participate as a housemate on the fourteenth series.
+During her time in the house, she was linked romantically with Geordie Shore star Ricci Guarnaccio during their time in the house.
 On Day 14, Goodger was nominated by Frenchy, and therefore faced eviction.
 She survived this eviction on Day 17.
-On Day 21, She was nominated again, this time by Edele and James.
-On Day 24, Goodger became the seventh housemate to be evicted in a double eviction with Ricci.
+On Day 21, Goodger was nominated again, this time by Edele Lynch and James Jordan.
+On Day 24, she became the seventh housemate to be evicted in a double eviction alongside Guarnaccio.